 Make Your Wishes Known with a Medical or Statutory Power of Attorney

-An advanced directive is a legal document in which you communicate your medical care decisions to your loved ones and health care professionals should you become incapacitated by injury or illness.
-Living wills and powers of attorney are the primary types of advanced directives.
+Advanced Directives are legal documents that communicate your wishes to your loved ones and health care professionals should you become incapacitated by injury or illness.
+Living Wills and Powers of Attorney are types of Advanced Directives.

-A power of attorney authorizes another person to make legal, financial or medical decisions on your behalf.
+A Statutory Durable Power of Attorney authorizes another person to make legal or financial decisions on your behalf.
 The instrument may be general or limited in scope.
-For example, a power of attorney may cover a specific one-time event — such as a single real estate or business transaction — or it may cover all parenting decisions, banking transactions or medical matters.
-Also, you can direct a power of attorney to go into effect immediately or only in the event that you become incapacitated.
+For example, a Power of Attorney may assign decision-making authority for a specific, one-time event — such as a single real estate or business transaction — or it may cover all parenting decisions, financial transactions or medical matters.
+You can direct a Power of Attorney to go into effect immediately or only in the event that you become incapacitated.

 The Texas Durable Power of Attorney Act provides strict requirements for execution of the document.
 However, the provisions you are permitted to include in the document are relatively flexible, depending upon your individual needs and circumstances.

-A living will specifies the types of treatments you authorize should you be unable to communicate with your health care providers.
-Basically, you give or withhold consent ahead of time.
-Your living will lets you make important life-sustaining and end-of-life decisions, such as whether medical providers should:
+A Living Will specifies the types of medical treatment you authorize should you be unable to communicate with your healthcare providers.
+Basically, a Living Will gives or withholds consent ahead of time for life-sustaining and end-of-life decisions, such as whether medical providers should: